amro/gibbon/README.markdown

     gb = Gibbon.new("your_api_key")

-You can set your api_key globally and call class methods:
+You can set api_key, timeout and throws_exceptions globally:

     Gibbon.api_key = "your_api_key"
+		Gibbon.timeout = 15
+		Gibbon.throws_exceptions = false

+For example, you could set the values above in an initializer file in your Rails app (e.g. your\_app/config/initializers/gibbon.rb).

+Assuming you've set an api\_key on Gibbon, you can conveniently make API calls on the class itself:

 		Gibbon.lists

 You can also set the environment variable 'MAILCHIMP_API_KEY' and Gibbon will use it when you create an instance: